Verizon, Redbox plan Netflix challenge

 He noted that a big part of Netflix's success was due to its easy user interface and recommendation of TV shows and movies based on its subscribers viewing history.

-Shares of Netflix closed up 2.2 percent at $129.25 on Nasdaq.
-Coinstar ended up 1.8 percent at $50.56 after pulling back from an earlier increase of about 7 percent.
-Verizon edged up 0.8 percent to $38.14 on the New York Stock Exchange.
+Shares in Netflix were up 2.5 percent at $129.55 in afternoon trade on Nasdaq, where Coinstar shares were up 1.7 percent at $50.50 after pulling back from an earlier increase of about 7 percent.
+Verizon edged up 17 cents to $38.01 on the New York Stock Exchange.

-(Reporting by Sinead Carew; Editing by Lisa Von Ahn, Mark Porter, Gunna Dickson and Bernard Orr)
+(Reporting by Sinead Carew; Editing by Lisa Von Ahn, Mark Porter and Gunna Dickson)